wconrad/wconrad.github.io/_posts/2014-06-01-fortran-take-4.markdown

-It remains to be seen whether the recursive descent compiler with backtracking is going to fly--Wikipedia warns that there could be atrouble ahead, such as possibly requiring exponential time.
+It remains to be seen whether the recursive descent compiler with backtracking is going to fly--Wikipedia warns that there could be trouble ahead, such as possibly requiring exponential time.
 But, forging ahead...